CameronWD/First-Website-Assessment/README.md

 The purpose of this portfolio:

-* Allow perspective employers to gauage who I am and why I may be a good fit for their company
+* Allow prospective employers to gauage who I am and why I may be a good fit for their company
-* Showcase my skills and professioanl knowledge
+* Showcase my skills and professioanl knowledge.
+Showcasing my talent, abilities and coding experience.
+* Further develop my skills in working on a website from the ground up
+* Show a prospective employee my positive work ethic.

 ## Functionality / Features: